A unit-level small area model with misclassified covariates: Discussion

 \section{Discussion}

-In this paper, building on \citet{Ghosh:2006}, we have proposed a Bayesian unit level small area model that accounts for misclassification in categorical variables and allows for unknown perturbation mechanism.
-We investigated the performance of the proposed model in estimating the regression parameters and predicting the small area means based on a simulated and real data.
-We focused on Ethiopia DHS data to study the effect over women's body mass index of several social and demographic variables; random effects specified at the area level allow us to account for possible regional differences in the distribution of BMI.
+In this paper, building on \citet{Ghosh:2006}, we have proposed a Bayesian unit-level measurement error small area model that accounts for misclassification in categorical variables and allows for unknown perturbation mechanism.
+We investigated the performance of the proposed model in estimating the regression parameters and predicting the small area means based on simulated and real data.
+We focused on Ethiopia DHS data to study the effect over women's body mass index of several social and demographic variables; random effects specified at the area level allow us to account for possible regional differences in the distribution of BMI and permit accurate prediction of women's mean BMI at the regional level.
 Other proposals in the literature, most notably MC-SIMEX \citep{Kuchenhoff:2006}, address the issue of misclassification in covariates.
-Our proposal offers the advantage to allow for unknown perturbation matrix $P$, that is estimated jointly with all the unknown model's parameters.
+An important drawback of this method is that knowledge of $P$ is required.
+Excluding situations in which covariates are perturbed on purpose for confidentiality reasons, this assumption is often unrealistic also in a small area context.
+By contrast, our proposal offers the advantage to allow for unknown perturbation matrix $P$, that is estimated jointly with all the unknown model's parameters.

-Based on simulated data, we also study the model capability in reconstructing the true value of the perturbed variables for each unit.
-Under the assumption of unknown transition matrix $P$, our model is not only able to reduce the estimation bias, but also to recover a large fraction of the original scores for the misclassified variables.

-Interestingly in our application, when measurement error is not accounted for by the model, the importance of the wealth index is masked by other variables' effect; the wealth index has been documented in the literature as a meaningful measure of socio-economic status, household food security and disposable income available for food \citep{corsi}.
+Based on simulated data, we also study the model's capability in reconstructing the true value of the perturbed variables for each unit.
+Under the assumption of unknown transition matrix $P$, not only is our model able to reduce the estimation bias, but also to recover a large fraction of the original scores for the misclassified variable.
+The proposed model also reveals a substantial robustness with respect to the prior distribution specifications.\\ Interestingly in our application, when measurement error is not accounted for by the model, the importance of the wealth index is masked by other variables' effect; the wealth index has been documented in the literature as a meaningful measure of socio-economic status, household food security and disposable income available for food \citep{corsi}.
 Moreover, the ranking of areas is not meaningful when error in covariates is neglected.
-Besides a strong effect of the socio-economic status, the results obtained under the proposed model reflect a noticeable rural-urban disparity and an effect of parity and age on the BMI level.
-Once adjusting for individual and area-level covariates, regional disparities remain.
+Besides a strong effect of the socio-economic status, the results obtained under the proposed model reflect a noticeable rural-urban disparity and an effect of age on the BMI level.
+Once adjusting for individual and area-level covariates, regional disparities remain, but these are not as strong as the model that neglects measurement error would predict.